 - Food Rescue Program: We have launched a food recovery program where we collect produce destined for disposal (due to visual imperfections) and redistribute it to the university community and those in need.

-- Community Kitchens: Students come together to cook a 4-course vegetarian meal, using produce harvested from the Learning Garden.
+- Community Kitchen: Students come together to cook a 4-course vegetarian meal, using produce harvested from the Learning Garden.

 - Monday Veggie Challenge: We are raising awareness on the impact of meat consumption on our planet and our health, while encouraging the SFU community to choose vegetarian options one day a week.